New year, old debt? Here’s our favourite balance transfer tricks and tips

 Can you transfer debt from one credit card to another?
 Balance transfer deals are usually first-out-the-gate in January.
 It’s a chance for banks to gain a new customer, and it’s your opportunity to snag a great balance transfer deal.

 Because you’ve worked out your budget, you’ll know what kind of time period to look for in a balance transfer deal.
-While some offers can be as long as 24 months, if you need only nine months to pay back your debt, we recommend choosing a deal that has a 12-month interest-free window.
+While some offers can be as long as 24 months, if you need only nine months to pay back your debt, you may want to consider a 12-month window instead

 Do avoid paying transfer fees, if possible